 - 4.1 The proposed PSPO comprises 6 sections 4 requirements and 2 prohibitions. - 4.2.
 The first requirement is for those in control of dogs to keep their dogs on a lead when near to a major road in Wolverhampton.
 The order then lists the ring road and 10 other "A" roads (being all the A roads) which pass through Wolverhampton.
-This requirement is based on public safety and the welfare of dogs being an attempt to prevent stray or uncontrolled dogs getting loose on the main road. - 4.3 The second requirement is for those in control of dogs to keep their dogs on a lead at all times when on Northycote Farm.
+This requirement is based on public safety and the welfare of dogs being an attempt to prevent stray or uncontrolled dogs getting loose on the main road. - 4.3 The second requirement relates specifically to Northycote Farm and is an identical replacement for the the original 2007 Order.
+Those in control of dogs are to keep their dogs on a lead at all times when walking on the areas coloured red on Plan 2.
+Also, dogs are prohibited from areas marked green on the same Plan 2 but they are allowed to run off lead on land marked yellow.
 This is carried over from the previous order and is designed to prevent uncontrolled dogs attacking or killing livestock on the Northycote Farm site. - 4.4 The third requirement is for those in control of dogs to keep their dogs on a lead within 100 metre radius of any school or academy building where such educational institute caters for pupils up to 16.
 The educational institutes are listed by reference to a list of 0-16 years educational institutions in Wolverhampton which the authority maintains and updates from time to time.
 This prohibition is required to prevent out of control dogs biting or frightening children as sight of lots of children going to or leaving school at the same time can cause some dogs to get over excited. - 4.5 The fourth requirement is for those in control of dogs to put their dogs on a lead if instructed to do so by a police officer (including police community support officer) or Council Officer.
 This is carried over from the existing dog control order which is designed to allow Environmental Health Officers to instruct owners/those who should be in control of dogs, to put their dogs on a lead where dogs are causing obvious nuisance.
 The only difference is this order intends to empower police officers and police community support officers in this respect just as certain council officers are currently empowered. - 4.6 Regarding the prohibitions, there is a prohibition against dog fouling in public areas in the City (and the requirement for those in control of a dog to pick up after their dog noting that it will not always be possible or practicable to prevent a dog fouling.)
-This is carried over from the existing order. - 4.7 Dogs can be a nuisance on tennis courts and in children's play areas.
+This is carried over from the existing order.

+- 4.7 Dogs can be a nuisance on tennis courts and in children's play areas.
 Therefore, there is a specific list of tennis courts and play areas from where dogs will be banned altogether.
-There is still a vast amount of public space throughout the City where dogs can be exercised, and if challenged, on that basis, it would be argued such prohibition is
+There is still a vast amount of public space throughout the City where dogs can be exercised, and if challenged, on that basis, it would be argued such prohibition is proportionate.

-- proportionate.
 Appropriate signage will be erected clearly marking play areas and tennis courts from where dogs are prohibited. - 4.8 The above prohibitions and requirements do not apply to those in control of assistance dogs.